Tank Mk I

 ‘Little Willie’ had been the original British tank, despite the fact that in those days the word wasn’t created.
 Even though it seemed to satisfy the Landship Committee requirements, ‘Little Willie’ remained too unreliable together with almost no obstacle-crossing functionality, so a Lieutenant Wilson, who had previously been working with Tritton at the behest of the Landship Committee, developed the concept of significantly enlarging the tanks into an ‘all-round’ kind that came to look like the lozenge shape that epitomized the tanks of World War One.
 The box shape of ‘Little Willie’ was consequently modified to match the new track outline and the vehicle became ‘Mother’.

 With ‘Mother’ the War Office once again started to be attracted, and after demonstrations held in Hatfield Park in January 1916 the design was authorized.
-The Landship Committee was then improved to turn into the Tank Supply Committee, for in an effort to disguise the supposed function of the new device the codename ‘water carrier’ and finally ‘tank’ was used; the second name was the one that stuck.
+The Landship Committee was then improved to turn into the Tank Supply Committee, for in an effort to disguise the supposed function of the new device the code-name ‘water carrier’ and finally ‘tank’ was used; the second name was the one that stuck.

 ‘Mother’ was adopted as the prototype for the vehicles that afterwards became the Tank Mk I. An order for One hundred had been placed in February 1916 and the tank had appeared.

 The Mk I was the fabrication and operation version to the prototype vehicle called ‘Mother’, which was the final outcome of a number of development models that were initially in line with the use of a Holt tractor chassis.
 The moment ‘Mother’ was manufactured, the initial Holt type had been absorbed by operational specifications that required enormous trench-crossing capabilities that the Holt design could in no way accomplish.
-Lieutenant W. G. Wilson was the key responsible for the ultimate type of ‘Mother’ following a lot of committee and experimental work, and it was he who created the concept of utilizing the huge and large track outline having its typical appearance that to be the classic tank shape of World War One.
+Lieutenant W. G. Wilson was the key responsible for the ultimate type of ‘Mother’ following a lot of committees and experimental work, and it was he who created the concept of utilizing the huge and large track outline having its typical appearance that to be the classic tank shape of World War One.

-‘Mother’ had been displayed in ]anuary and February 1916, and shortly following this the first manufacturing request was submitted.
+‘Mother’ had been displayed in January and February 1916, and shortly following this the first manufacturing request was submitted.
 An individual arm was established in March 1916 to operate the revolutionary vehicle, which was known as the ‘tank’, simply as a cover, however the term stuck and is still in use.
 The initial production tanks were supplied to the Heavy Section, Machine-Gun Corps in mid-1916, and the first crews were assembled and trained.
-The Tank Mk I was a huge and heavy monster operated by just one Daimler 105-hp (78,3-kW) petrol engine held in an armoured box slung between the a pair of enormous lozenge-shaped continuous tracks. initially it had been designed to install a turret on the top however this would have made the design unstable so instead the main armament of a pair of 6-pdr (57-mm) guns was installed in one sponson on each side.
-The sponsons each had a single Lewis or Hotchkiss machine-gun, along with a third such gun had been equipped for additional defence.
+The Tank Mk I was a huge and heavy monster operated by just one Daimler 105-hp (78,3-kW) petrol engine held in an armored box slung between the pair of enormous lozenge-shaped continuous tracks.
+Initially it had been designed to install a turret on the top however this would have made the design unstable so instead the main armament of a pair of 6-pdr (57-mm) guns was installed in one sponson on each side.
+The sponsons each had a single Lewis or Hotchkiss machine-gun, along with a third such gun had been equipped for additional defense.
 The 6-pdr (57-mm) guns had been ex-Admiralty cannons as the army wouldn’t provide an armament when demanded.
-The vehicle was protected by armour plate (varying in thickness from 6 mm/0.24 in to 12 mm/0.47 in) riveted to metal joists, however in battle this turned out frustrating as bullet ‘splash’ found its way through the armour seams and resulted in casualties in order that the crews adopted to carrying chain mail facial armour.
+The vehicle was protected by armor plate (varying in thickness from 6 mm/0.24 in to 12 mm/0.47 in) riveted to metal joists, however in battle this turned out frustrating as bullet ‘splash’ found its way through the armor seams and resulted in casualties in order that the crews adopted to carrying chain mail facial armor.
 The Mk I could cross trenches up to 2.44 m/8 ft wide, and steering was at first achieved by employing exterior twin-wheel ‘steering tails’ that turned out to be pointless: in battle they were commonly destroyed, however the vehicle could continue to be steered.

 Nearly as soon as the first tanks arrived in France in mid-1916 they were directed into battle, even though the tanks continued to be full of mechanical ‘bugs’ as well as their crews were merely skilled.
-Thus the first Mk Is moved into action on the morning of 15 September 1916 at Flers-Courcelette in a useless effort to provide a bit of energy to the flagging Somme Offensive that had been under way since July.
+Thus, the first Mk Is moved into action on the morning of 15 September 1916 at Flers-Courcelette in a useless effort to provide a bit of energy to the flagging Somme Offensive that had been under way since July.